Flixotide is used to prevent asthma. Find out how to use it safely and possible side effects.

 |If you need quick relief from asthma symptoms or breathing problems, use your ‘reliever’ medicine such as salbutamol or terbutaline.|

 The usual dose is 1 or 2 puffs inhaled two times a day.
-However, the dose of fluticasone will be different for different people depending on the severity of your symptoms and the strength of your inhaler or accuhaler.
+However, the dose of Flixotide will be different for different people depending on the severity of your symptoms and the strength of your inhaler or accuhaler.

-- Fluticasone inhalers are available in different strengths.
+- Flixotide inhalers are available in different strengths.
 Ask your doctor or pharmacist what strength you are taking.
 If your inhaler looks different to what you were expecting, ask your pharmacist.

-- Always take your fluticasone exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.
+- Always use your Flixotide exactly as your doctor has told you.
+The pharmacy label on your medicine will tell you how much to use, how often to take it and any special instructions.

-- Keep using your fluticasone every day.
-Do not stop using fluticasone, even if you feel better.
-Since asthma is a long-term condition, prevention with fluticasone is ongoing and it will need to be used every day.
+- Keep using your Flixotide every day.
+Do not stop using Flixotide, even if you feel better.
+Since asthma is a long-term condition, prevention with Flixotide is ongoing and it will need to be used every day.

-- Try to use fluticasone at the same time each day, to help you to remember to use it regularly.
+- Try to use Flixotide at the same time each day, to help you to remember to use it regularly.

 - If you miss a dose, you can take it as soon as you remember.
 But if it is nearly time for your next dose, just take your next dose at the right time.

-- Fluticasone can cause a sore throat and hoarse voice – rinse your mouth after each use to prevent this.
+- Flixotide can cause a sore throat and hoarse voice – rinse your mouth after each use to prevent this.

 How to use your MDI (puffer)